dfinity/ic-staking-documentation/docs/7-faq/7-1-recreate-private-key.md

 To properly store your `seed phrase` see [where to store your seed phrase](../docs/4-maximum-control-staking-option#1-where-to-store-your-seed-phrase)

-### 7.1.3 Make sure your seed phrase is properly stored

 ## 7.1.4 Remove your `seed phrase` from your air-gapped computer

 Now that the `seed phrase` is properly stored.
 You should delete it from your computer before moving forward so no one can use it to recreate your private key.